okonpiotr/fav-movie/README.md

 ## setting up the project
-Please run `npm i` command to install required node packages and then please refer to file: libs\feature-movies-repository\src\lib\service\env.json and fill the "movieListApiKey" field with API key
+Please run `npm i --legacy-peer-deps` command to install required node packages and then please refer to file: libs\feature-movies-repository\src\lib\service\env.json and fill the "movieListApiKey" field with API key